k47ach/FootballScoreboard/readme.md

 During the implementation, I decided to use ```LinkedHashMap``` instead of ```ArrayList``` to store Match objects.
 * ```LinkedHashMap``` enables O(1) access to the data.
 * ```LinkedHashMap``` preserves the insertion order of the data.
-* Keys for match object contain homeTeam and awayTeam, ensuring their uniqueness.
+* Keys for match object contain homeTeam and awayTeam, ensuring their uniqueness. homeTeam and awayTeam are trimmed and lowercased, leading to consistent retrieval of matches.

 ### Sorting
 Sorting games as per the acceptance criteria 4 has been accomplished in two steps: